-So, all of a sudden your air conditioner needs repair at your Sharonville home and you have no idea what to expect.
-It’s nerve-wracking enough to allow an AC repairman into your home, but then to not be sure what they’re going to do could add a whole other level of concern.
-Not to worry!
-Knochelmann Service Experts Heating & Air Conditioning is here to inform you on the standard AC repair process so you canyou will be ready when an expert air conditioning service technician needs to come out to your house.
+So, suddenly your air conditioner needs repair at your Sharonville home and you have no idea what to expect.
+It’s stressful enough to allow an AC repairman into your home, but then to not be sure what they’re going to do could add another level of anxiety.
+But fear not!
+Knochelmann Service Experts is here to fill you in on the standard AC repair process so you’ll be ready when an expert AC service technician needs to come out to your house.

-When the repairman arrives, the first thing they should do is ask to see the thermostat.
-It might sound silly, but they need to take a look at it to make sure that it’s not just a thermostat settings issue.
-The technician will confirm the thermostat is programmed to cool and then reduce the temperature to see if that will trigger the air conditioning system.
+When the technician comes to your home, they should initially request to check your thermostat.
+It might seem silly, but they need to take a look at it to make sure that it’s not just a thermostat settings error.
+The technician will confirm the thermostat is programmed to cool and then reduce the temperature to see if that will trigger the AC.
 A faulty or wrongly connected wire could be the culprit that’s keeping you from a comfortable home.

-If there is still an issue, the technician may request to see your circuit breaker box.
+If there is still an issue, the technician may ask you to see the circuit breaker box.
 They might set the circuit switches to off and then back to on to see if that resolves the issue with your air conditioning system.

-The technician will then likely request to see the air conditioner.
-Same as a doctor, the service tech will begin their trial and error testing process.
-There are multiple factors that could be the culprit of an AC that isn’t running properly, and it’s up the technician to check all the possible causes starting from the most normal issues to the least.
-This process could take anywhere from 5 to 60 minutes or more.
+The repairman will then likely request to see the air conditioner.
+Same as a doctor, the service tech will start their trial and error diagnosis process.
+There are multiple factors that could be the reason for an air conditioner that isn’t running properly, and it’s up the repairman to inspect all the possible causes starting from the most normal issues to the least.
+This process could take anywhere from five minutes to an hour, possibly longer.

-During the air conditioning diagnosis, they will probably check the air filter to verify it’s not blocked or requires replacing.
-They will check the A/C system’s refrigerant levels, confirm the air condenser fan is rotating properly, verify that the size of your A/C system is appropriate for the size of your residence, and inspect the safety controls, wiring, and electronics.
+During the air conditioning diagnosis, they will most likely check the air filter to verify it’s not clogged or requires replacing.
+They will inspect your AC refrigerant levels, make sure the air condenser fan is rotating properly, confirm that the size of your A/C system is appropriate for the size of your residence, and check the safety controls, wiring, and electronics.

 Have answers, will fix

-Once the AC technician has found the issue, they should explain all your choices to you.
-The discussion will typically start with the technician explaining what the issue is, what part (if any) failed, how or why it failed, and what function that part has for your air conditioner.
+Once the AC service tech has identified the issue, they should explain all your choices to you.
+The discussion will usually start with the technician explaining what the issue is, what part (if any) failed, how or why it died, and what that part does for your air conditioning system.

-The service tech will then go into your courses of action, which will entail swapping out the part and resolving the trouble, but could also include upgrading parts of the A/C, the AC itself, or your complete heating and AC system.
-In some cases, it may make more sense to invest in an entire new heating and AC system, especially if the AC is past its prime, or likely to break down again and end up causing you to spend more on air conditioning repairs in the end.
-The service tech will discuss how much time, effort, and cost it will take to fix the trouble.
+The service tech will then go into your courses of action, which will entail swapping out the part and resolving the trouble, but might also include upgrading parts of the A/C, the AC itself, or your complete heating and AC system.
+In some cases, it may make more sense to purchase a whole new heating and AC system, especially if the AC is past its prime, or prone to breaking down again and end up causing you to spend more on air conditioning repairs in the end.
+The service tech will explain how much time, effort, and cost it will take to fix the trouble.

-The technician might at this point explain what could have been done to avoid the problem or part failure and how to avoid a future problem from happening.
-This typically includes seasonal maintenance, which not only helps avoid an AC breakdown, but in most cases also keeps your AC system’s warranty valid.
-Most expert AC repair businesses will offer a yearly service plan so you don’t have to stress about making future heating and cooling tune-up appointments for your home.
+The technician might at this point explain what could have been done to avoid the issue or part failure and how to prevent a future issue.
+This typically includes proactive maintenance, which not only helps avoid an air conditioning breakdown, but in most situations also keeps your AC system’s warranty valid.
+Most expert air conditioning repair businesses will offer a yearly maintenance plan so you don’t have to stress about making future heating and cooling tune-up appointments for your home.

-Lastly, they will explain the process for repairing the failed part or resolving the trouble.
-If you determine that air conditioning repair is better for you than investing in an AC system upgrade, the repairman will order any parts needed and schedule your follow-up appointment to fix your air conditioner.
-Or, if the necessary part is already accessible on their truck, they will begin the air conditioner repair work with your go-ahead.
+Finally, they will discuss the process for repairing the failed part or correcting the trouble.
+If you determine that air conditioning repair is better for you than purchasing an upgraded air conditioning system, the technician will order any parts necessary and schedule your next appointment to fix your air conditioner.
+Or, if the part required is already accessible on their truck, they will begin the AC repair work with your go-ahead.

-Remember that throughout Sharonville you’re in good hands with Knochelmann Service Experts Heating & Air Conditioning.
-Our service techs are NATE-certified and have undergone extensive background checks so you can feel safe and sure with the technicians we send into your home.
+Remember that throughout Sharonville your system is in good hands with Knochelmann Service Experts.
+Our service techs are ACE-certified and have undergone extensive background checks so you can feel safe and sure with the technicians we send into your home.
 If you ever come across any questions about your air conditioning system or what to expect with your air conditioner repair, give us a call around the clock at 859-905-0834 and we’ll be happy to discuss the process.